muslimhomeschoolnetwork/muslimhomeschoolnetwork.github.io/homeschooling/fieldtrip.md

 2. If you need a minimum number of participants, send a ‘feeler’ email to MHN to see how many people are interested in joining the event/field trip.
 Optional: propose two dates/times if that is an option.

-3. Check the [MHN calendar](http://www.muslimhomeschoolnetwork.com/events/calendar/) or [MHN yahoo group](https://groups.yahoo.com/MuslimHomeschoolNetwork), click on ‘calendar’ and check there).
-Avoid plan to make sure the event does not conflict with an MHN event.
-(Go to [MHN website](http://www.muslimhomeschoolnetwork.com/events/calendar/) or [MHN yahoo group](https://groups.yahoo.com/MuslimHomeschoolNetwork), click on ‘calendar’ and check there).
+3. Check the [MHN calendar](http://www.muslimhomeschoolnetwork.com/events/calendar/) to make sure the event ***does not*** conflict with an MHN event.
+(Go to [MHN calendar](http://www.muslimhomeschoolnetwork.com/events/calendar/) or [MHN yahoo group](https://groups.yahoo.com/MuslimHomeschoolNetwork), click on ‘calendar’ and check there).
 Avoid planning field trip on Fridays.

 4. Make arrangements with the venue to plan the field trip/event.